uvarc/rc-website/content/userinfo/rivanna/login.md

 +++

-# Logging in to Rivanna

-Rivanna is accessible through a web portal, secure shell terminals, or a remote desktop environment.
+<p class=lead>Rivanna is accessible through a web portal, secure shell terminals, or a remote desktop environment.
 For of all of these access points, your login is your UVA computing ID and your password is your Eservices password.
-If you do not know your Eservices password you must change it through ITS.
+If you do not know your Eservices password you must change it through ITS.</p>

+{{% highlight %}}
-All users who wish to access Rivanna while off Grounds must use the [UVA Anywhere VPN client](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0).
+<div style="float:left;padding:0 1rem 0 0;"><i style="" class="fas fa-3x fa-map-marked-alt"></i></div> **Off Campus?** All users who wish to access Rivanna while off Grounds must use the [UVA Anywhere VPN client](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0).
 Only Windows and Mac OSX operating systems are supported.
 Linux users can find unsupported instructions to install and configure a VPN here.
+{{% /highlight %}}

 - - -

-## Web-based Access
+# Web-based Access

 Open OnDemand is a graphical user interface that allows access to Rivanna via a web browser.
 The Open OnDemand access point is rivanna-portal.hpc.virginia.edu.
 Within the Open OnDemand environment users have access to a file explorer; interactive applications like JupyterLab, RStudio Server & FastX Web; a command line interface; and a job composer and job monitor to submit jobs to the Rivanna cluster.
 Detailed instructions can be found on our Open OnDemand documentation page.